cncf/tag-security/governance/roles.md

 ### Security assessment facilitator

-[Security Reviews](/community/assessments) are part of the ongoing work of the group and led by a security assessment facilitator (referred to in the rest of this sub-section as a facilitator).
+[Security Assessment](/community/assessments) are part of the ongoing work of the group and led by a security assessment facilitator (referred to in the rest of this sub-section as a facilitator).
 The facilitator is responsible for:

-* Ensuring that security reviews follow the assessment process.
+* Ensuring that security assessments follow the assessment process.
 * Helping to bootstrap security assessments and reviews.
 * Determining assessment schedule of reviews, considering TOC requirements.